 Mind My House Cost of this platform is $20 US and it covers worldwide with lots of sits available.

 These are the top rated housesitting platforms and the most commonly used.
 There are other country specific platforms as well.
 I recently discovered an even better way to search these platforms as some of the functions on each site are not very good.
-This site appears to be able to search easily amongst all the housesitting platforms Housesitsearch, I haven’t really tried it out to search for sits as we are now booked until February 2017 but I will be testing it out.
+This site appears to be able to search easily among all the housesitting platforms Housesitsearch.
+I have a really good basic Housesitting for Newbies blog post on my website where you can find these resources and a lot more if you are interested.

 Other resources include: